When Grief and Gratitude Co-Mingle

 Grievers do Hard Things

 And yet in all of the anticipation of thankful expectations, our best course of action is to be authentic and honest with ourselves as well as others.
 We might not feel thankful.
 It might be difficult to even think about one good thing in our lives right now.
-So when I suggest that we can both be free to grief and free to gather gratitude, please keep reading.
+So when I suggest that we can both be free to grieve and free to gather gratitude, please keep reading.

 Gratitude and grief can co-mingle.
 In fact, research is validating that the exercise of purposely naming things, people, situations, nature, etc., that we are grateful for has the ability to reduce emotional stress.
 My understanding is that it opens pathways in our hearts for healing that would otherwise be crowded out by our worry, fear, pain, and sorrow.